Neats29/banana/README.md

 - The Bootstrap CSS library is a listed dependancy of the angular-ui-bootstrap module, so you also have access to the [Bootstrap CSS library] (http://getbootstrap.com/css/).

 ### CSS
-- We have left in a default style.css in the www folder.
-If you want to use this
+- We have left in a default style.css in the www folder, although it is not currently referenced in index.html

 ## Emulation